 - Ride without a bell and pass by shouting the tiresome “on your left”.
 It doesn’t always get a positive reaction you were hoping for, because more often than not, you've startled them.

-- You can ride with a traditional bike bell, and ring it just as you approach.
-Unfortunately, to most people this sounds and awful lot like “Beep beep, get out of my way”.
+- Ride with a traditional bike bell and ring it as you approach.
+Unfortunately, to most people this sounds an awful lot like “Beep beep, get out of my way”.

 The Timber Bell solves these problems.
 Switch it on to allow the bell to ring, switch it off for silence.
 The motion of the bike activates the sound.
 Because the sound is passive, you communicate to other trail users a friendly, "Hey, I'm just letting you know I'm here".
 The advance notice gives other users time to find a safe place to move off the trail.
 They can also gauge the speed of your approach as the ringing gets closer.
 This is especially useful on busy trails or shared-use paths.